aadila6/2DrawingSystem/README.md

 Step 7:
 Enter which polygon would you be performing on: -1 for all together, 0,1,2.. otherwise

+##### Change the input file
+In my main function, first line is the input text name as :testScene.txt If you need to change, just change that one
 ## Thank you for using my program, have a great day!